 Nineteen people were killed near Salem, Massachusetts, for allegedly practicing witchcraft.
 Well over 100 were so accused.
 This dark event of U.S. colonial history resurfaces during Vera’s investigation of a murder/suicide/haunting, chronicled in GIaG.

 The Bell family became plagued by strange phenomena on their farm in Robertson County, Tennessee.
 Unaccountable knocking and other odd sounds developed into a voice from a spectral entity calling herself Kate.
 She grew increasingly aggressive toward the Bell children and became known as the Bell Witch.
-Two of earliest documents related to the haunting are an 1856 newspaper article titled “The Tennessee Ghost” and a paragraph an 1886 book titled History of Tennessee, from the Earliest Time to the Present.
+Two of earliest documents describing the haunting are an 1856 newspaper article titled “The Tennessee Ghost” and a paragraph an 1886 book titled History of Tennessee, from the Earliest Time to the Present.
 The legacy of the Bell Witch is intertwined with the mystery explored in GIaG.

 An epidemic of cholera was brought via the ship Sheldon Thompson to Chicago’s Fort Dearborn.
 The victims of the deadly disease were buried side-by-side — without coffins or headstones — at a site that later became the corner of Lake Street and Wabash Avenue.
 In 1906, this mass grave would have a deadly effect on a group of tunnel diggers working far below that spot, as detailed in HftH (“Vampire Particles”).